Tory MPs complain to chief whip about Suella Braverman's asylum speech

 It is not the first time, MPs say, that there have been concerns about the home secretary's tone.

-It's unclear exactly what will happen as a result of the complaints but it is expected the government chief whip - who is in charge of MP discipline - will relay the concerns to the prime minister.
+It is unclear exactly what will happen as a result of the complaints but it is expected government Chief Whip Simon Hart - who is in charge of party discipline - will relay the concerns to the prime minister.

 Sources have also suggested Ms Braverman may speak personally to some of those who are unhappy.

-Downing Street has said it signed off the home secretary's speech to a Washington DC think tank.
+Downing Street has said it signed off the home secretary's speech to a Washington DC think tank on Tuesday.

 Earlier this week, one Conservative MP told the BBC: "The danger is that unless the PM deals with her [sacks her], it reflects poorly on him."